danish123117/bioSignals-LD/README.md

 ---

-## 3. Related repositories and recomended resources
+## 3. Related repositories and recommended resources

 The application relies on the following components referenced in the archetecture and the docker-compose file: